About Laurie Ruettimann

-So one of the things that I’ve discovered throughout this whole journey is that nobody is really fixing work.
-And maybe we don’t fix work by attacking the system.
+So one of the things that I've discovered throughout this whole journey is that nobody is really fixing work.
+And maybe we don't fix work by attacking the system.
 We fix work by fixing ourselves.

-…and so I kind of abandoned the idea that we can’t fix work, and I just decided to kind of go back to my roots.
-And when I stepped out of corporate America, I started blogging under this moniker Punk Rock HR because it’s something that my friends called me at work.
-And, you know, I’ve decided to bring that brand back.
+So I kind of abandoned the idea that we can’t fix work, and I just decided to kind of go back to my roots.
+And when I stepped out of corporate America, I started blogging under this moniker Punk Rock HR because it's something that my friends called me at work.
+And, you know, I've decided to bring that brand back.

-I think it’s time for people to have a different way of looking at the world of human resources.
+I think it's time for people to have a different way of looking at the world of human resources.
 Back in 2007, we wanted to be really important, and we called it Human Capital, which is a terrible name.
-It makes us sound like animals in a slaughterhouse, and so I’m really trying to get back to this notion that we are people, people first, and when you work in human resources, you have to balance the executive agenda and the people agenda.
+It makes us sound like animals in a slaughterhouse, and so I'm really trying to get back to this notion that we are people, people first, and when you work in human resources, you have to balance the executive agenda and the people agenda.

 You have all sorts of interests coming at you, but if you stay true to treating people like individuals, you're gonna be on the right side of history, so that's a long way of telling you my story.
 But, um, punk rock HR, something that got me out of corporate America continues to keep me interesting and interested in the world of human resources.